JoaquinFernandez19/carrito-vanilla/README.md

 ### I used gulp for uglifyin and processing the files, babel for js and sass as a pre-processor for css.

 ### Bootstrap 4.5, popper and jquery.

+You can check a live version in here: https://friendly-lovelace-8c496e.netlify.app/

+### The app is in SPANISH.